-Another banana bread post, since there can never be too many recipes to use up old bananas!
+There can never be too many recipes to use up old bananas.
 If you like your banana bread very soft and fluffy and full of 'nana flavor and also cannot imagine it without some form of chocolate, then this is the recipe for you.

-This loaf is my tried-and-true method for lusciously-textured banana bread- actually, it's more like cake, plus the addition of so many chocolate chips and a generous scraping of vanilla bean.
-Bonus: when you bake it your house will smell like baked-good dreams.
-No Yankee Candle necessary.
+This loaf is my tried-and-true method for lusciously-textured banana bread, which is more like cake, plus the addition of so many chocolate chips and a generous scraping of vanilla bean.
+Bonus: when you bake it, your house will smell like sweet, baked-good dreams.
+No Yankee Candle is necessary.

 *Bread is easily made dairy-free by using DF chocolate chips, such as Lily's.